rexcape/rxofclock-desktop/README.md

 This repo is using Github Actions for release on tags.
 The workflow file is [here](./.github/workflows/publish.yml)

+## Known issues

+- (Windows) The sheet selection dropdown menu will appear in the wrong position after running the app and click the select element.

 ## Build Manually

 You can build this app manually: